 Addressing Renal Toxicity and Pursuing Sickle Cell Disease

 After Glaxo returned the RheothRx program, CytRx investigated the source of the renal dysfunction and determined the elevation in serum creatinine was attributable to preferential absorption of certain low molecular weight substances by the proximal tubule epithelial cells in the kidney, causing an osmotic nephrosis.
 Nonclinical studies demonstrated the osmotic nephrosis was reversible and deemed to be an exaggeration of the normal vacuolar reabsorption pathway.
-CytRx developed a proprietary method of manufacture based on supercritical fluid chromatography that reduced the level of these low molecular weight substances present in poloxamer 188, creating what is now known as purified poloxamer 188, which has been assigned the unique generic name “vepoloxamer” by the U.S. Adopted Names Council.
-Nonclinical testing of purified poloxamer 188 (now known as MST-188), demonstrated less accumulation in kidney tissue, less pronounced vacuolization of proximal tubular epithelium, more rapid recovery from vacuolar lesions, and less effect on serum creatinine.
-A full report of the differential effects of commercial-grade and purified poloxamer 188 on renal function has been published.1
+CytRx developed a proprietary method of manufacture based on supercritical fluid chromatography that reduced the level of these low molecular weight substances present in poloxamer 188, creating purified poloxamer 188, which has been assigned the unique generic name “vepoloxamer” by the U.S. Adopted Names Council.
+Nonclinical testing of vepoloxamer, demonstrated less accumulation in kidney tissue, less pronounced vacuolization of proximal tubular epithelium, more rapid recovery from vacuolar lesions, and less effect on serum creatinine.
+A full report of the differential effects of commercial-grade and vepoloxamer on renal function has been published.1